SWE-Exp: Experience-Driven Software Issue Resolution: Methodology

 The framework implements a context-aware retrieval system that seamlessly integrates with the tree search process.
 Before each decision, the agent retrieves $N$ most relevant experiences from the experience bank based on the vector similarities between the new issue type and attributes with keys in the vector database.

 To adapt the experiences to the current context, a rerank agent then selects \(K\) experiences that are deemed helpful for resolving the current issue.
-The agent analyzes the similarities and differences between past and present issues, generating contextualized guidance that preserves the essence of successful strategies while adapting to new scenarios.
+During the experience reuse stage, the agent analyzes the similarities and differences between past and present issues, generating contextualized guidance that preserves the essence of successful strategies while adapting to new scenarios.
 For comprehension experiences, the agent compares problem statements to suggest strategic approaches for problem comprehension.
+The detailed prompt to reuse comprehension experiences is as follows:

 For modification experiences, it considers the code environment and safety patterns to inform repair decisions.
-To prevent data leakage, we exclude selecting experiences from the same repository.
+The detailed prompt to reuse modification experiences is as follows: